 Roasted vegetables pair well with these roasted chicken breasts.
 Additionally, some Truffled Mashed Potatoes and honeyed carrots on the side offer earthy sweetness.

 Start out with two bone-in, skin-on chicken breasts.
 Put them in a baking dish on a wire rack.

 With your fingers, carefully separate the chicken skin from the chicken meat and slide in a few pats of butter per chicken breast.
 The butter pats will help keep the chicken moist while it is roasting.

 Pull the chicken skin over the butter pats to cover them.

-Drizzle a bit of canola oil over the chicken skin, and sprinkle the herbs de provence over the chicken.
+Drizzle a bit of vegetable oil over the chicken skin, and sprinkle the herbs de provence over the chicken.
 Season with coarse sea salt and freshly cracked black pepper.

 I like to use an unsalted chicken stock/broth in this dish.
 Try Kitchen Basics or another brand.